 - Health education resources.
 Members or parents of youth members may order health education materials on a wide range of health topics, such as asthma, healthy eating, diabetes, immunizations, dental care, prenatal care, exercise and more.
 The materials are available in several threshold languages.
 Members may obtain more information by contacting the Medi-Cal Member Services Department at 888-893-1569. - Tobacco Cessation Program.
-Kick It California (formerly California Smokers' Helpline) is a no-cost, state-wide quit smoking and vaping program for members ages 13 years and older.
+Kick It California (formerly California Smokers' Helpline) is a tobacco cessation program that offers specialized services for teens, pregnant smokers, individuals who chew tobacco, and ecigarette users, and provides information on how to help a friend or family member quit tobacco use.
 The program is based on clinical research and proven to help you quit.
 Kick It California offers telephonic quit coach six languages (English, Spanish, Cantonese, Mandarin, Korean, and Vietnamese), automated texting programs by texting "Text "Quit Smoking" or "Quit Vaping" to 66819," chat with a quit coach (Kickitca.org/chat), and mobile app (Available for download on the App Store® and Google Play®).
-Members can learn more by calling Kick It California at 800-300-8086, or online at www.kickitca.org. - Healthy Pregnancy.
+Members can learn more by calling Kick It California at 800-300-8086 (English) or 800-600-8191 (Spanish), or online at www.kickitca.org. - Healthy Pregnancy.
 Pregnant members receive educational resources to help them achieve a successful pregnancy and healthy baby.
 Educational resources include materials on monitoring the baby's movement, and handbooks on planning a healthy pregnancy, caring for your baby, and teen parenting.
 High risk pregnancies receive additional case management services. - Diabetes Prevention Program.
 Eligible members ages 18 and older with prediabetes can participate in a year-long evidence-based, lifestyle change program.
 The program promotes and emphasizes weight loss through exercise, healthy eating and behavior modification.
 It is designed to assist members in preventing or delaying the onset of type 2 diabetes. - Digital health education.
 Members have access to online and digital resources for health education through our Krames Staywell Health Library Resource library to help you learn about your health and how to stay healthy. - Health and Medications Easy access to more than 4,000 health sheets. - Wellness and Lifestyle Improvements We have a set of assessments and tools to help you.